fahrgemeinschaft/ride-to-gtfs-converter/README.md

 to start the application and generate the GTFS by the given cron schedule.

-Default GTFS output directory is `data/`.
+Default GTFS output directory is `data/output/`.
+When using scheduling the GTFS file will also be published to http://localhost:8080/gtfs.zip